- Liquids and Gels

-Even when cannabis (marijuana) becomes legal in Canada, it will remain illegal to travel across the border and internationally with it in your possession.
+It is illegal to travel across the border and internationally with it in your possession.
 The Canadian Border and Services Agency recommends that you don’t bring it in, don’t take it out

 If you are refused entry into a country because you have cannabis in your possession, you alone will be responsible for the consequences, including for payment of your return trip home.

 In the case of a domestic flight, please be advised that unforeseen situations may and do arise that require a domestic flight to divert to a U.S. airport, where arriving in possession of cannabis is not legal.

 Cremated remains may be carried on board, in addition to your carry-on allowance, provided they are stored in a cardboard or wooden box or an urn made of a material that can be security screened (with a tight-fitting lid to ensure no spillage occurs).